Paradise Kiss: Tankōbon release

+Second English release

 Anime

-Produced by Fuji TV, Aniplex, Dentsu, Shodensha and Madhouse, the Paradise Kiss anime series began airing on October 10, 2005.
+Produced by Fuji TV, Aniplex, Dentsu, Shodensha and Madhouse, the Paradise Kiss anime series was broadcast on Fuji TV's Noitamina programming block from October 14 to December 30, 2005.
 It was directed by Osamu Kobayashi, who also wrote the series scripts.
 Nobuteru Yūki served as character designer and chief animation director, while noted fashion creator Atsurō Tayama designed the outfits and THE BABYS and Narasaki (of Coaltar of the Deepers) composed the music.
 The anime was licensed for release in North America by Geneon Entertainment.
 On July 3, 2008, Geneon and Funimation Entertainment announced an agreement to distribute select titles in North America.
-While Geneon will still retain the license, Funimation Entertainment will assume exclusive rights to the manufacturing, marketing, sales and distribution of select titles.
+While Geneon retained the license, Funimation Entertainment assumed exclusive rights to the manufacturing, marketing, sales and distribution of select titles.
 Paradise Kiss was one of several titles involved in the deal.
 Funimation let the license expire in 2011.

 The opening theme song is "Lonely in Gorgeous" by Tomoko Kawase (as alter ego Tommy february6).
 The ending theme features Franz Ferdinand's hit song "Do You Want To".
 Both songs appear on the Paradise Kiss Original Soundtrack released on December 21, 2005.